 3. You’ll spend a lot of time “shh-ing” your poor partner

-You’ve been pacing the bedroom with your infant for over an hour, bub finally looks drowsy, and you ever so gently place them in their cot, praying their little eyes don’t spring open the moment their head hits the mattress.
+You’ve been pacing the bedroom with your infant for over an hour, bub finally looks drowsy, and you ever so gently place him in his cot, praying his little eyes don’t spring open the moment his head hits the mattress.

 4. You’ll consider what bub wears terrifically important